OldDognoob/Git-for-Web-Development-Project/README.md

     11. What elements can I add a class to?

-    12. How many times can I use the same class on a page?
+    12. How many times can I use the same class on a page? we can use the same class more than once as long as it is valid.
+An invalid however document means that have duplicated ids.

     13. How do I get my link to open in a new tab? hold down the control key button or the commandkey in Mac operator computer to open a new link in a new tab.